Quantum Chebyshev Probabilistic Models for Fragmentation Functions: Results and Discussion

 We present the results of one particular FF as an example of the proposed quantum protocol, $D_{g}^{K^\pm}(z,Q)$, which corresponds to the sum of FFs of the gluon $g$ fragmenting into the kaon $K^+$ and its antiparticle $K^-$.
-Samplings of other FFs for $h=K^\pm, \pi^\pm$ are available in Supplemental Material [SM].
+Samplings of other FFs for $h=K^\pm, \pi^\pm$ are available in Fig. S1 and S2.

 The results in Fig.~\ref{fig:FFresults} show that QCPM correctly captures the behavior of the 2-dimensional function $D_{g}^{K^\pm}(z,Q)$ in the region of interest.
 Fig.~\ref{fig:FFresults}(a) depicts the target distribution, shown on the training grid.
 Fig.~\ref{fig:FFresults}(b) demonstrates the ability of the model to generate samples using the same quantum registers employed during training.
 Fig.~\ref{fig:FFresults}(c) and Fig.~\ref{fig:FFresults}(d) display the sampling performance when the model utilizes one ($S=1$) and two ($S=2$) additional qubits per variable, respectively, where the model makes predictions in untrained regions, and overall shows excellent correspondence to the ground truth.